 Fresh garlic itself is a pale yellowish color when fresh and it is very pungent when eaten raw.
 For cooking, you usually mince the garlic cloves to make a paste or chop it up.
 Also, garlic powder can be used as a convenient spice.

-Garlic has several nutrients, Vitamin C, Vitamin B6, Thiamine, Potassium, Folate, Manganese, Calcium, Phosphorous, Copper.
+Garlic has several nutrients, Vitamin C, Vitamin B6, Thiamine, Potassium, Folate, Manganese, Calcium, Phosphorous, and Copper.
 Plus, garlic is a low-calorie option that also acts as a fast way to incorporate flavor.

-Binomial name of Garlic
+The binomial name of Garlic

 According to botanical classification, garlic is scientifically known as Allium sativum.
 This places garlic under the vegetable category in the onion family.
 Other members include; chives, leeks, and shallots.